-It is Hashemite University's policy to provide educational opportunities that ensure fair, appropriate, and reasonable accommodation to students who have disabilities that may affect their ability to participate in course activities or meet course requirements.
+It is The Hashemite University policy to provide educational opportunities that ensure fair, appropriate and reasonable accommodation to students who have disabilities that may affect their ability to participate in course activities or meet course requirements.
 Students with disabilities are encouraged to contact their instructor to ensure that their individual needs are met.
-The University, through its Special Needs section, will exert all efforts to accommodate individual needs.
+The University through its Special Need section will exert all efforts to accommodate for individual's needs.